-Following on with the previous point, colours are crucial to your logo with words.
-When picking the colours of your font, remember that the font needs to be readable on all surfaces.
-Consider limiting the number of colours used to two, or three at most.
+Following on with the previous point, colors are crucial to your logo with words.
+When picking the colors of your font, remember that the font needs to be readable on all surfaces.
+Consider limiting the number of colors used to two, or three at most.

 Being memorable is a fundamental principle of any logo design.
 Trends come and go.
 An edgy font that's eye-catching now probably won't stand the test of time.